Alextruder/ngrok_jenkins-test/README.md

 First, you will probably need to run your pipeline manually with `Run a build` in your pipeline to have a display of the pipeline state.
 If you push changes without doing this, you can possibly have no output displayed.

-Once you have done it, you can see if the pipeline succeed or failed and see logs in each case in order to verify if all worked as you wanted or how to correct a problem.
+Once you have done it, you can see if the pipeline succeed or failed and see logs in each case in order to verify if all worked as you wanted or have information about the error in your code.

 It should look like the following screen.